robertwayne/dpymenus/README.md

 `.generate_results_page()` -- Adds all the result fields to your closing page as well as calculates the winner or a draw.

-### Examples
-Example code has been moved into the *examples* directory above.
-Can't find something you were looking for?
-Open an issue and I'll try to add a relevant example!